evmos/docs/docs/protocol/modules/erc20.md

 while retaining fungibility with the original asset on the issuing environment/runtime (EVM or Cosmos) and preserving ownership of the ERC-20 contract.

-This conversion functionality is fully governed by native $EVMOS token holders who manage the canonical `TokenPair` registrations (ie, ERC20 ←→ Coin mappings).
+This conversion functionality is fully governed by native EVMOS token holders who manage the canonical `TokenPair` registrations (ie, ERC20 ←→ Coin mappings).
 This governance functionality is implemented using the Cosmos-SDK `gov` module with custom proposal types for registering and updating the canonical mappings respectively.